ros-navigation/navigation2/nav2_route/README.md

 ## File Formats

 The graphs may be stored in one of the formats the parser plugins can understand or implement your own parser for a particular format of your interest!
-A parser is provided for GeoJSON formats.
+Parsers are provided for GeoJSON and OpenStreetMap (`.osm`) formats.
 The only three required features of the navigation graph is (1) for the nodes and edges to have identifiers from each other to be unique for referencing and (2) for edges to have the IDs of the nodes belonging to the start and end of the edge and (3) nodes contain coordinates.
 This is strictly required for the Route Server to operate properly in all of its features.